mwrnd/innova2_flex_xcku15p_notes/README.md

 ![Innova-2 Overview](img/Innova-2_Overview.png)

-These notes include step-by-step instructions for setting up and Innova-2 system and preparing the Innova-2 for FPGA development.
+These notes include step-by-step instructions for setting up an Innova-2 system and preparing the Innova-2 for FPGA development.

 # Table of Contents